-Twenty-Eight Atlantic is the resort’s Cape Cod signature restaurant and enjoys the highest ratings on Cape Cod from Forbes, AAA and Zagat.
+Twenty-Eight Atlantic is the resort’s Cape Cod signature Five-Star restaurant.

 A warm and intimate tavern that invites friendly conversation and good cheer.

 Have a drink and eat in style.
 Make your way down to be a part of the coolest scene in town.